Chapter reviewed and updated in December 2024.

 Counselling

-Advise all contacts of the incubation period and typical symptoms of shigellosis, and to seek early medical attention if symptoms develop.
+Advise all contacts of the incubation period and typical symptoms of shigellosis, importance of hand hygiene and to seek early medical attention if symptoms develop.

 Other control measures